raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

 * Wait a few minutes for the server to start and for the logs to show that the app is running.
 Then, point your browser to the secure access point provided by the nginx server, for example https://raspibolt.local:4091 (or your node's IP address, e.g. https://192.168.0.20:4091).

 You're set!
 You can now use the dashboard to have a quick access to your self-hosted web services and some external websites.
-If you have installed bonus programs like [Mempool](../bonus/bitcoin/mempool.md), the [white paper](../bonus/bitcoin/white-paper.md), ThunderHub, Bitfeed, LNDg, Lightning Terminal etc, you can add them to your dashboard.
+If you have installed bonus programs like [Mempool](../bonus/bitcoin/mempool.md), [ThunderHub](https://raspibolt.org/guide/bonus/lightning/thunderhub.html), [LNBits](https://raspibolt.org/guide/bonus/lightning/lnbits.html), Bitfeed, LNDg, Lightning Terminal etc, you can add them to your dashboard.

 🔍 *Note:* If you want to tweak the dashboard to your own taste, check the full configuration guidelines in the [Homer repository](https://github.com/bastienwirtz/homer/blob/main/docs/configuration.md){:target="_blank"}.
 Search for compatible icons on the [Font Awesome webpage](https://fontawesome.com/icons){:target="_blank"}.
 Read about styling options on the [Bulma CSS framework webapge](https://bulma.io/documentation/components/message/#colors){:target="_blank"}.
 After a change, save the YAML file and refresh the dashboard in your browser.